Destiny 2's transmog system is one of the most anticipated features coming to the game.

-How Universal Ornaments currently work in Destiny 2
+How Universal Ornaments worked previously in Destiny 2

-If you want to change your armour ahead of the full transmog system, then it's possible in some cases with Universal Ornaments.
+Previously, if you wanted to change your armour ahead of the full transmog system, this was only possible in some cases using Universal Ornaments.

-Introduced with Shadowkeep and the 'Armour 2.0' revamp, it allows Armor pieces released from Year 3 onwards to equip Universal Ornaments, a type of cosmetic which changes their appearance.
+Introduced with Shadowkeep and the 'Armour 2.0' revamp, it allowed Armor pieces released from Year 3 onwards to equip Universal Ornaments, a type of cosmetic which changed their appearance.

-Universal Ornaments are mostly sourced from the Eververse and events, and doesn't apply to armour you might earn in-game.
-An additional exception are Exotics, the appearance of which cannot be changed.
+Universal Ornaments were mostly sourced from the Eververse and events, and didn't apply to armour you might earned in-game.
+An additional exception were Exotics, the appearance of which cannot be changed.

-To equip a Universal Ornament, on the perks screen, scroll down where to says 'Appearance' below.
+To equip a Universal Ornament, on the perks screen, you would scroll down where to it says 'Appearance' below.

-From here, you can make cosmetic changes - including equip Universal Ornaments, Shaders and if supported, Glows.
+From here, you could make cosmetic changes - including equip Universal Ornaments, Shaders and if supported, Glows.